Gravitational Wave from Graviton Bremsstrahlung during Reheating: Conclusions

 Inflaton 3-body decay is a source of the stochastic gravitational wave (GW) background, due to the inexorable graviton Bremsstrahlung.
 In this work, we have revisited such three-body decay rates, considering the perturbative coupling of the inflaton with a pair of massive spin-0 bosons, spin-1/2 fermions, and spin-1 vector bosons, along with the radiative emission of a massless graviton from either the initial or the final states.
 We have found that the previously reported results show discrepancies with our findings in all three cases.
 To make our claim more robust, we employed two distinct procedures in calculating the graviton polarization and found that they agree with each other.
 With this improvement over existing results, we then numerically calculated the contribution of the GW energy density to the number of degrees of freedom around the time of BBN and CMB, typically encoded in $\DNeff$.
 We have taken care of the evolution of the energy densities of inflaton, radiation, and GW by solving a set of coupled Boltzmann equations.
 Due to Planck-scale suppression from minimal gravitational coupling, the GW energy density from inflaton Bremsstrahlung stays well below the CMB bounds on $\DNeff$, regardless of the spin of the final-state particles.
 As the spectrum of GW peaks in the GHz to THz ballpark, this primordial GW signature remains beyond the reach of most detector facilities; however, it may leave a footprint in resonant cavity detectors or even in upcoming space-based GW detectors.

 \acknowledgments The authors thank Manuel Drees, Yann Mambrini, Simon Cléry, and Marco Drewes for useful discussions, Rome Samanta for providing the experimental limits, and also Yong Tang and Da Huang for helpful communication.
+We thank Wenyuan Ai for pointing out typos in Eqs.~\eqref{eq:B11} and~\eqref{eq:B25}.
+We also thank Simon Cléry, Alejandro Ibarra, and Juntaro Wada for spotting two typos in Eq.~\eqref{eq:typo}.
 NB received funding from the Spanish FEDER / MCIU-AEI under the grant FPA2017-84543-P. YX has received support from the Cluster of Excellence ``Precision Physics, Fundamental Interactions, and Structure of Matter'' (PRISMA$^+$ EXC 2118/1) funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) within the German Excellence Strategy (Project No. 39083149).
 OZ has received funding from the Ministerio de Ciencia, Tecnología e Innovación (MinCiencias - Colombia) through Grants 82315-2021-1080 and 80740-492-2021, and has been partially supported by Sostenibilidad-UdeA and the UdeA/CODI Grant 2020-33177.